 What does the procedure involve?

 An epidural injection usually takes 15 to 30 minutes.
+Your doctor may use an x-ray to guide them while they give the injection.

 What complications can happen?